samdark/sitemap/README.md

 Options
 -------

-There are two methods to configre `Sitemap` instance:
+There are three methods to configure `Sitemap` instance:

 - `setMaxUrls($number)`.
 Sets maximum number of URLs to write in a single file.
   Default is 50000 which is the limit according to specification and most of